talinpaul/GreytHR-Autologin/README.md

     * Installs required dependencies from requirements.txt.​

 1. **Configure Environment Variables:**
-    * Create a .env file in the project root directory.​
+    * Create a `.env` file in the project root directory.​ Use the `.env.sample` file as a reference.
     * Add your GreytHR credentials:​
     ```ini
     USERNAME=your_username